youngbin10/ewha_LivingLab1/README.md

 ## Data

-This project uses the **MovieLens 1M** dataset, which contains 1 million movie ratings from 6,000 users on 4,000 movies.
+This project uses the **MovieLens 1M** dataset.
 The dataset includes user ratings, movie information (such as titles and genres), and additional metadata, which is used to generate the embeddings for the recommendation system.